-"What’s really important for this record attempt is that we need everyone to stay with me for the full half an hour, otherwise they won’t count towards the final total.
-I honestly don’t think that will be difficult.
-It’ll be a very enjoyable lesson, I promise.
-Plus you’ll get to see your very own masterpiece slowly reveal itself in front of your eyes.
-And then, at the end of it all, you will (hopefully) be a record breaker."
+"What (was) really important for this record attempt is that everyone had to stay with me for the full half an hour, otherwise they wouldn’t count towards the final total."
+Rob didn't think that too difficult, promising another of his enjoyable lessons and a chance "to see your very own masterpiece slowly reveal itself in front of your eyes, and then, at the end of it all, you will (hopefully) be a record breaker."

 "As Roy Castle himself famously said," Rob reminds us, "a little bit of dedication is all you need…"

 Art World Records is hosting the logos of all pledging companies and project ambassadors on their site following the successful Guinness World Records attempt.
 In addition, all participants will receive a digital certificate to download commemorating their involvement in breaking the Guinness World Records title.
 Supporters can further contribute to the project by visiting the Art World Records Crowdfunder page to donate.